Optimal Transport Aggregation for Distributed Mixture-of-Experts: Experimental study

-We conducted simulations in which we fixed $K=4$ and $d=20$ and considered datasets of different sizes, from moderate to very large ($N\in\{10^5, 5\times10^5, 10^6\}$), to illustrate the statistical performance of the estimators.
-The testing sets (20\% of the data) has 50k, 125k and 500k observations, respectively.
-It is worth mentioning that each of the datasets with one million observations occupies around $1.6$ GB of memory.
-The estimators are computed using training sets and the metrics (except the learning time) are evaluated on testing sets.
-Additional details of the data generating process, the implementation, as well as the convergence behavior of the MM algorithm in a typical run can be found in Appendix \ref{iapx:implementation details and additional experiments} of the supplementary material.
+\end{itemize} We conducted simulations in which we fixed $K=4$ and $d=20$ and considered datasets of different sizes, from moderate to very large ($N\in\{10^5, 5\times10^5, 10^6\}$), in order to illustrate the statistical performance of the estimators.
+In the experiments, the number of experts is fixed across local models in order to isolate the aggregation problem.
+Handling heterogeneous numbers of experts across machines is an interesting extension that we leave for future work.

+The testing sets (20\% of the data) contain 50k, 125k and 500k observations, respectively.
+It is worth noting that each dataset with one million observations occupies around $1.6$ GB of memory.
+The estimators are computed using the training sets, while the evaluation metrics (except the learning time) are computed on the testing sets.
+Additional details about the data generating process, the implementation, as well as the convergence behavior of the MM algorithm in a typical run, can be found in Section \ref{iapx:implementation details and additional experiments} of the supplementary material.